COVID-19 pandemic in South Korea: Lifting of restrictions

 There was no general lockdown of businesses in South Korea with supermarkets and other retailers remaining open.
 Kindergartens, schools, universities, cinemas, gyms were closed soon after the outbreak with schools and universities having online classes.

-As of 18 April 2020, South Korea detected only single-digit numbers of new cases a day.
+By 18 April 2020, South Korea detected only single-digit numbers of new cases a day.
 Pre-season baseball was scheduled to start 20 April, without fans in the stands, with the regular season to start in early May.
-It will be the second country in the world, after Taiwan, to hold baseball games in 2020.
-Each player's temperature will be taken twice before a game.
-Players will be highly encouraged to wear masks in the clubhouse and in other places, except for in the dugout and on the field.
-Barehand high fives and handshakes will be prohibited.
-Umpires will wear masks.
-If a player tests positive, that ballpark will not be used for two days, to make way for cleaning and allow time for the virus to die.
-League officials will then make a decision on whether the season can continue, based on how much contact that player had with other players.
+It was the second country in the world, after Taiwan, to hold baseball games in 2020.
+Temperature checks, masks when not playing, and other precautionary measures were taken.

-South Korea's professional soccer league, K-League, will be the first major soccer league to resume play since the coronavirus pandemic started.
-There will be restrictions on talking and spitting.
+South Korea's professional soccer league, K-League, was the first major soccer league to resume play since the coronavirus pandemic started.
+There were restrictions on talking and spitting.

-On 20 May, schools began to reopen in the city of Incheon but immediately sent all students home after two students tested positive for coronavirus.
-On 28 May, the Korean CDC reported 79 new cases (all but 10 at a distribution centre in Bucheon), and this led to hundreds of schools closing and 838 other schools cancelling plans to reopen.
-They had to instead continue with remote learning.
+On 20 May, schools began to reopen in the city of Incheon, after two students tested positive for coronavirus, so students were sent home.
+On 28 May, the Korean CDC reported 79 new cases (all but 10 at a distribution centre in Bucheon), and this led to hundreds of schools closing and 838 continuing with remote learning.

 In December 2021, tougher restrictions were reinstated amidst record numbers of infections and critically ill patients.